 Eiffel Tower Park Square

-A gift to the city in 2014, Eiffel Tower Park is a 25-foot statue and water feature, painted the same as the Eiffel Tower in France.
-Great photo-op located on the west side of town.
+A gift to the city in 2014, Eiffel Tower Park holds a 25-foot statue and water feature painted with the same paint as the Eiffel Tower in Paris, France.
+Great photo opp located on the west side of town square.

 Logan County “Old Jail” Museum